davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 Consider the expression in ***Corrolary 1*** again: $$1 = \sum^{\infty}_{n=0} \frac{z}{(z+n)(z+n+1)}$$

 Conventionally, this equality tells us that the infinite series on the right hand side converges to 1.

 But it also tells us that we can expand 1 into an infinite series, namely an infinite series containing 1.
-In other words, this equality can be viewed recursively - we can interpret the series on the right hand side as infinitely containing itself.
+In other words, this equality can be viewed recursively - we can interpret the series on the right hand side as containing itself, infinitely!

 ## Appendix